maitreverge/minishell_101/ressources/maitreverge/README.md

 The `readdir` function is a standard C function that reads the next directory entry from the directory stream dir.

-- ***Function Description***:: `readdir` reads the next directory entry from the directory `stream dir`.
+- ***Function Description***: `readdir` reads the next directory entry from the directory `stream dir`.
 It returns a pointer to a dirent structure representing the next directory entry in the directory stream pointed to by dir.
 It returns NULL on reaching the end of the directory stream or if an error occurred.

 - ***Prototype***: `struct dirent *readdir(DIR *dir);`